 Bamboo, yet another Continuous Integration tool that is developed by Atlassian is available in two flavors – Cloud Version and the Server Version.
 Atlassian’s Bamboo Cloud offering comes with a hosting service from Amazon’s EC2 account and for the Atlassian’s Bamboo Server offering comes with a self-hosting.
-Bamboo is one of the many offering from Atlassian as like JIRA, Confluence, Crucible and BitBucket and provides a seamless integration with all of these tools without any single issue as such.
-Bamboo ties automated builds, tests and releases all of them together as a single workflow.
+Bamboo is one of the many offerings from Atlassian as like JIRA, Confluence, Crucible and BitBucket and provides a seamless integration with all of these tools without any single issue as such.
+Bamboo ties automated builds, tests, and releases all of them together as a single workflow.
 It also does provide deeper integration with other Continuous Integration or build tools as like Jenkins providing end to end visibility into an Organization’s implementation of software code and its relative quality.

 It provides wonderful support to Workflow based projects and it does manage all the builds and tests.
 Workflows are then organized within Bamboo as Plans that do contain one or more jobs including one or more tasks.
 Bamboo does support its execution of running tasks – as like running automated tests in parallel and stuff.
-With Bamboo and specifically for an Organization that already heavily relies on Atlassian is a best choice as it gives a complete integration and ensures that you don’t have to look for a better tool than this for your DevOps implementation.
+With Bamboo and specifically for an Organization that already heavily relies on Atlassian is the best choice as it gives a complete integration and ensures that you don’t have to look for a better tool than this for your DevOps implementation.

 Following are some of the advantages of using Bamboo, let us now take a look at each and every one of them:

-- Integration with the Atlassian JIRA, Confluence and the like – we can achieve the following advantages using Bamboo:
+Integration with the Atlassian JIRA, Confluence and the like – we can achieve the following advantages using Bamboo:

-- Provides an excellent out of the box support for Maven and with this, it makes it extremely easy to achieve the following advantages using Bamboo:
+Provides an excellent out of the box support for Maven and with this, it makes it extremely easy to achieve the following advantages using Bamboo:

-- If the add-on that you look for isn’t available then you could very well create that and use it without any further issues as such.
+If the add-on that you look for isn’t available then you could very well create that and use it without any further issues as such.

 CircleCI is a Continuous Integration platform that does all the automation on the build, test and deployment processes of software code for an Organization.
 Its sole and whole purpose is to enable the development teams to enhance the rate at which the software projects are delivered while at the same time also to facilitate extreme scalability.
 That being discussed, CircleCi also supports Docker platform.

-CircleCI is a Continuous Integration tool that is hosted only on GitHub which supports several languages, per se – Java, Python, Sinatra, Clojure, Ruby/Rails, Node.js, PHP, Haskell and Scala.
+CircleCI is a Continuous Integration tool that is hosted only on GitHub which supports several languages, per se – Java, Python, Sinatra, Clojure, Ruby/Rails, Node.js, PHP, Haskell, and Scala.
 CircleCI provides its offerings and services based on Containers and offers one Container free where any number of projects can be built on it.
 It provides 5 levels of Parallelization (1x, 4x, 8x, 12x and 16x), making 16x the maximum parallelization that can be achieved on one build.
 The main features of CircleCI can be listed as the following: